Harry Burnett Lumsden: Corps of Guides

 In 1847, Lumsden was nominated to raise a Corps of Guides, enthusiastically regarding it as the finest appointment in the country.
 Lawrence intended the corps as 'trustworthy men who could at a moment's notice act as guides to troops in the field, collect intelligence beyond as well as within the border.'
 At the same time he was to carry on his duties in the Punjab, and assist John Lawrence, brother of Henry, in Peshawar.

 With his subaltern William Hodson, he pioneered the use of a drab-coloured uniform for field service that came to known as khaki.
 Lord Napier subsequently referred to the Guides as "the only properly dressed light troops in India".
 To enhance the regiment's prestige, Lumsden adopted selective recruitment, initially recruiting mainly from the local Pathan tribes of the Yusufzai, Khatak and Muhammadzai.
 So successful was the Corps that within months of its formation, there was a waiting list for enlistment.
 Lumsden would build up his force into what became the most famous unit of the British Indian Army, inspiring a degree of devotion bordering on idolatry.

-In 1848, whilst Henry Lawrence was on leave in Britain, Lumsden and his Guides were summoned to Lahore.
+In 1848, whilst Lawrence was on leave in Britain, Lumsden and his Guides were summoned to Lahore.
 They were tasked to unravel a conspiracy believed to have been organised by the Sikhs to sow discontent amongst certain members of the Bengal Native Infantry and Irregular Cavalry stationed in Lahore.
-Lumsden with the aid of Pir Buksh succeeded in obtaining papers proving the conspiracy and linking it with Maharani Jind Kaur, who he was then charged with escorting from Sheikhupura to Ferozepur.
+Lumsden with the aid of Muhammad Pir Buksh succeeded in obtaining papers proving the conspiracy and linking it with Maharani Jind Kaur, who he was then charged with escorting from Sheikhupura to Ferozepur.

 Later that year, the Second Anglo-Sikh War broke out.
 Lumsden was sent to support Herbert Edwardes in the Siege of Multan, where his Guides would go on to achieve considerable distinction.
 He would later assist General Hugh Wheeler in operations at the heights of Dullah and see action at the Battle of Gujrat.
 Following the war, he noted his disappointment that all of Lawrence's assistants, despite their achievements in service, were being overlooked for key political postings at the expense of more junior civilians.
 Nonetheless he was rewarded by Lawrence with a pay rise, the chance to remain in Peshawar and at the head of his beloved Guides, whose strength was now raised to four hundred horse and six hundred foot.

 Lumsden initially based his regimental headquarters in a ruin outside of Peshawar, known as the Burj, which had been built in the seventeenth century by a wazir of the Mughal Empire.
 In 1851, Lumsden relocated the headquarters to Mardan and the Guides became part of the Punjab Irregular Force.